MitaliSengupta/holbertonschool-low_level_programming/0x1B-makefiles/README.md

     - Grid cells are connected horizontally/vertically (not diagonally).
     - Grid is rectangular, width and height don’t exceed 100
   - grid is completely surrounded by water and there is one island or nothing
-  - island doesn't have lakes
+  - island doesn't have lakes.